jaylogue/pdp1105-console-adapter-v2/README.md

 This version of the PDP-11/05 Console Adapter project (version 2) is based on the ubiquitous [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) microcontroller.
 An earlier version based on the Teensy 3.2 microcontroller can be found [here](https://github.com/jaylogue/pdp-1105-console-usb-adapter).

-### Project Status
+### Project Status (2025/07/29)

-**2025/06/16** - The first major release of PDP-11/05 Console Adapter is ready.
-The schematic and PCB designs are complete and final hardware has been built.
+The first major release of PDP-11/05 Console Adapter is ready.
+The schematic and PCB designs are finished and final hardware has been built.
 The firmware is feature complete and tested, and user documentation has been written.
-Unfortunately, the design of 3D-printed enclosures has hit a snag, so it’s unclear when these will be available.
+Two different 3D-printed enclosures have been designed and built, and the design files for these are available for download.

-Assembled hardware is available for those with real PDP-11/05 or /10 systems.
-Please reach out to me at jay DOT logue AT gmail DOT com for inquiries.
+I am happy to make assembled hardware or kits available for those enthusiasts who own real PDP-11/05 or /10 systems.
+Please reach out to me at jay DOT logue AT gmail DOT com for details.

 <hr>